-On April 5, 2017, the Company closed on the sale of an aggregate of 2,222,222 shares of common stock pursuant to the Shelf Registration Statement.
-The Company received gross proceeds of approximately \$10,000,000, based on a public offering price of \$4.50 per share.
-On April 11, 2017, the Company closed the sale of an additional 333,333 shares of the Company's common stock, pursuant to the underwriters' full exercise of an over-allotment option.
-The Company received gross proceeds of approximately \$1,500,000 as a result of the exercise of the option.
-As a result, the Company received total gross proceeds of \$11,500,000, and, after deducting the underwriting discounts and commissions and expenses related to the offering, the Company received total net proceeds of approximately \$10,300,000.
+On April 5, 2017, the Company closed on the sale of an aggregate of 2,222,222 shares of common stock pursuant to the Company's 2015 Shelf.
+The Company received gross proceeds of approximately \$10,000,000 from the sale of such shares based on a public offering price of \$4.50 per share.
+On April 11, 2017, the Company closed the sale of an additional 333,333 shares of the Company's common stock, pursuant to the underwriters' full exercise of an overallotment option.
+The Company received gross proceeds of approximately \$1,500,000 from the exercise of the option.
+As a result, the Company received total gross proceeds of \$11,500,000 from the offering, and, after deducting the underwriting discounts and commissions and related expenses, the Company received total net proceeds of approximately \$10,300,000.

 As a result of this offering, the exercise price of the warrants issued in connection with the Company's March 11, 2014 public offering was reduced to \$4.50 in accordance with the pricing provisions of those warrants.
 There was no change in the number of warrants which were repriced.
-These warrants remain exercisable on a cash-only basis.
+As a result of the repricing of the warrants which occurred in connection with the April 2017 equity offering, the Company recorded a dividend of \$335,731 during the year ended December 31, 2017.